NuGet/docs.microsoft.com-nuget/docs/consume-packages/Packages-and-Source-Control.md

 1. If you are using TFS 2010 or earlier, cloak the `packages` folder in your workspace mappings.

-1. On TFS 2012 or later, or with Visual Studio Team Services, create a `.tfignore` file as described on [AddFiles to the Server](/vsts/tfvc/add-files-server.md?view=vsts#tfignore).
+1. On TFS 2012 or later, or with Visual Studio Team Services, create a `.tfignore` file as described on [Add Files to the Server](/vsts/tfvc/add-files-server?view=vsts#tfignore).
 In that file, include the content below to explicitly ignore modifications to the `\packages` folder on the repository level and a few other intermediate files.
 (You can create the file in Windows Explorer using the name a `.tfignore.` with the trailing dot, but you might need to disable the "Hide known file extensions" option first.):

    ```cli
    # Ignore NuGet Packages